TheoDgb/URLCustomDiscs/README.md

 ## 1.21.0-1 URLCustomDiscs plugin (+ server resource pack)
-Last updated on July 1, 2025.
+Last updated on July 2, 2025.

 <img src="https://github.com/TheoDgb/URLCustomDiscs/blob/main/media/URLCustomDiscs_icon.png?raw=true" alt="URLCustomDiscs Icon" style="width: 10%;">

 ## About
-This plugin, along with a **server resource pack**, allows you to create and play custom music discs from YouTube URLs on your **Minecraft server**, with real-time updates for players.
+This plugin, along with a server resource pack, allows you to **create and play custom music discs from YouTube URLs** on your Minecraft server, with **real-time updates for players**.

-Once installed, everything is done in-game, and there's no need to manually edit the **resource pack** files to add or remove discs.
+Once installed, everything is done **in-game**, and there's no need to manually edit the resource pack files to add or remove discs.

 The plugin supports Minecraft's spatial audio for music, but you can also play it in stereo.